|Submit New Help Sign In|

 Using the Georgia Southern Campus Calendar

-Please note, the Georgia Southern Campus Calendar is ONLY for Georgia Southern sponsored events.
+Please note that the Campus Calendar is ONLY for Georgia Southern sponsored events.
 Events not sponsored by Georgia Southern are not to be posted to the calendar.
 The Office of Marketing and Communications reserves the right to remove events not meeting this criteria from the calendar.

 Calendar Style Guide

 Short, concise entries are suggested.
 If you have additional information, such as forms, these materials should be referenced at a provided URL where the information resides.
-It is a best practice to keep a consistent entry format for your Events by using a set of "Tags" to be identified by your areas and Administrators (i.e., the word "Training" for training events, etc.)
+It is a best practice to keep a consistent entry format for your events by using a naming convention identified by your areas and administrators (i.e., the word "Training" for training events, etc.).

-To assist you in writing your item, you can access the AP Style guide at http://www.apstylebook.com/
+To assist you in writing your item, use the Editorial Style Guide published by the Office of Marketing & Communications.